 "I don't know.
-The locket was definitely magical, but not in a unique way that I perceived.
-And despite everything, it was not a Priority Object.
+The locket was definitely magical, but not in a unique way I could know as a Horcrux without digging into it.
+And despite everything, it was not a lit Priority Object.
 Which honestly doesn't surprise me that much.
 It's rare when the universe points something out for you."

 "So even when we had it on the table, you couldn't tell for sure," Harry said.

 "I could tell it was doing something, but that was after it was active.
 But I'm not sure what the wizarding world considers a 'soul'.
 Stuff like that usually falls under the deep shape."

 Harry had never heard that term before.
 "Deep shape?"

 "Oh, boy.
 You just opened a can of worms.
 Okay…" Scott pushed his shoulders back into his seat, stretching his neck again.
 "The shape is a reflection of existence.
 It's alive because we are and it's complex because reality is.
 But what we see of it is only the surface.
 Imagine the shape as an ocean.
 You swim on the top, and below… below, it gets real dark.
 Anything could be happening down there."